s-sandra/finding-fun-fredericksburg/README.md

 # Finding Fun in Fredericksburg
 Created by Sandra Shtabnaya, Sabine Wills and Jess Thomas.
-The final product is no available online.
+The final product is no longer available online.

 ## Interface Description